Coaching – the benefits are widespread …

 The benefits to SMEs and Entrepreneurs is equally impressive – asking for help is absolutely not a sign of failure or weakness, it is a spring board to success.
 Entrepreneurs report that coaching helps create space for thinking, finding their own solutions, provides an outside perspective and provides accountability.

 I love seeing the difference that coaching makes to people and their businesses when they want to push themselves to the next level.
-I finally took the plunge to become formally qualified as an Executive Coach in 2013 (ILM level 7) to compliment the other tools I had (such as Myers Briggs & NLP) – but what make’s the difference?
+I become formally qualified as an Executive Coach (ILM level 7).
+I now have this alongside my Myers Briggs & NLP – but what make’s the biggest difference?

 As a coach & trainer to coaches, what are my tips to success?